 The Komi National Library was built at a time when the Soviet architecture made a conversion to mass construction, standardized design, and low-cost technologies to eliminate shortage of housing.
 The result was thousands of identical prefabricated concrete blocks of flats built across the country.
 The library in Syktyvkar was among the last examples of the Stalinist architecture which emphasized interior and exterior luxury of Stalin's 'Empire' style.

-In 1992, the library was granted the status of a regional architectural and historical monument.
+In 1992, the library building was granted the status of a regional architectural and historical monument.